andreykaere/ixwindow/README.md

 ```

 **Note:** depending on your system, you might get different version of the
 packages, comparing to the ones, used in this project.
-If you can't install it
+If you can't install
-via built-in package manager (e.g. `apt`), then you will have to either build
+the right versions via built-in package manager (e.g. `apt`), then you will
-the newer version from source, or modify source code of this project to your
+have to either build the newer version from source, or modify source code of
-versions. (if it's even possible)
+this project to your versions. (if it's even possible)

 ## Installation

-Just modify `install.sh` script for your case and run it.
+Just modify `profile.toml` file for your case and then execute `./install`.
 Things to modify:
 - background color of polybar bar
 - size of icon
 - coordinates for icon
 - path to `polybar-icons` folder (note: it makes sense to keep it
 around `.config/polybar` folder, so you won't lose your custom icons,
 if you have them)
-- change `GAP` constant in `ixwindow` script
+- `gap` constant, which is used in `ixwindow` script

 You will also need to add the following to your polybar `config` file: